visionary-futures-collective/covid19/caregiving.md

 Only 16% reported FMLA mandated leave, while a mere 17% reported that their institutions had acknowledged the emotional impact of caregiving on their workers.

-### Caveats
-* We only asked for positive responses, not negative responses, so we don't know for sure that institutions aren't providing other resources to some of their staff.
-* The spreadsheet summarizes the responses by institution, and omits responses that don't name an institution.
-We are working on ways to provide a more complete picture of responses.
-* We didn't break down the data by position, though we know that people in different kinds of jobs received wildly different options.
-If your experience differs from what is being reported, feel free to complete the survey yourself.

 ### Other accommodations
 A number of respondents described other ways that they are being supported that are not included in the survey, such as:
 * Ability to delay / take early scheduled leave